 Chapter dues pay for our biannual newsletter & schedule distribution, program costs, support of special projects and programs and operating funds for our meetings and events.
 Chapter revenue is supplemented by an annual bird seed sale.
 Donations in addition to membership fees are always welcome.

 Cash accrued beyond annual expenses are disbursed strategically to bird research, education and protection.
-Annual contributions have ranged from $2,000 – $5,000 from 2012 to 2018.
+Annual contributions have ranged from $2,000 – $5,000.